Linux-Alex/ArcRADIUS/README.md

 sudo systemctl restart arc-radius.service
 ```

-7. Create User Account: Create a user account for the RADIUS client in the **User** tab of the ArcRADIUS admin panel.
+7. Create User Account: Create a user account for the RADIUS client in the **Accounts** and then **User Accounts** tab of the ArcRADIUS admin panel.

 8. Generate OTP QR Code: Generate the user's OTP QR code by clicking the **Show QR code** button.